Learn How to Time Contractions

 Benefits of Timing Contractions

-One benefit of timing contractions is that it can help you tell the difference between true and false labor contractions.
+One benefit of timing contractions is that they can help you tell the difference between true and false labor contractions [anchor link to The Difference Between True and False Contractions].

 With false labor contractions, the contractions will likely go away with movement, will feel weak and irregular, and won’t increase in frequency over time.